Call: (888) 454-7015

 The perfect yachts for cruising Belize are spacious catamarans with lots of deck and cabin space to spread out and enjoy the breeze.
-The Belize Flotilla fleet is four catamarans – two Moorings 4800s with four cabins each; and two Moorings 5000, one with four cabins and and the other with five cabins.
+The Belize Flotilla fleet includes Moorings 4800 with four cabins, and Moorings 5000 catamarans, one with four cabins and and the other with five cabins.
 All have ensuite heads, generators and AC throughout when the generator is running or you are hooked into shore power.
-Total cabins available are 16 with the 17th reserved for your cruise leaders – Nate and Heather Atwater – who will assign crews, skippers and navigators to each of the boats prior to the cruise start.
+Trip leaders Nate and Heather Atwater will assign crews, skippers and navigators to each of the boats prior to the cruise start.

 - Single traveling alone, in a private cabin – $3,895